MuhammedZohaib/My-Second-Brain/Software Engineering Concepts.md

 ## Software Architecture:
-The very top level design is know as Architechture and the Architect is the link between the idea and reality.
+The very top level design is know as Architecture and the Architect is the link between the idea and reality.
 Architecture is something that cannot be fixed once implemented.
 Good programming cannot fix bad architecture.
 Sometimes we have to scrap a project and start over again in software engineering.
 Architecture is very very important suppose we make an app later we notice that over server is insecure but the server is our core of application either we have to replace the whole application or abandon the software.

 Software Architecture is all about breaking larger system into smaller focused systems.
 - Good Architecture is hard.
 - Maintainable software has good architecture.
 - Architecture mistakes are almost impossible(cost more time and money) to fix once coding is started.
-- Good archiecture allows faster development and smarter task allocation.
+- Good architecture allows faster development and smarter task allocation.
 - Allows companies to decide where to buy and where to build.
 - Reduces overall idle time
 - A good architecture avoids problems like merge conflicts.
 - a software with good architecture is easy to debug.

-If you don't focus on architecture you write something thats known as sphaggeti code.
+If you don't focus on architecture you write something that's known as sphaggeti code.

 # Phases of Software Development
 1. Requirement Gathering